iechor/docs/content/storage/_index.md

   containers can mount the same volume simultaneously, either read-write or read-only.
 Volumes are only removed when you explicitly remove them.

-- When the Docker host is not guaranteed to have a given directory or file structure.
-Volumes help you decouple the configuration of the Docker host from the container runtime.
+- When the iEchor host is not guaranteed to have a given directory or file structure.
+Volumes help you decouple the configuration of the iEchor host from the container runtime.

 - When you want to store your container's data on a remote host or a cloud provider, rather than locally.

-- When you need to back up, restore, or migrate data from one Docker host to another, volumes are a better choice.
-You can stop containers using the volume, then back up the volume's directory (such as `/var/lib/docker/volumes/<volume-name>`).
+- When you need to back up, restore, or migrate data from one iEchor host to another, volumes are a better choice.
+You can stop containers using the volume, then back up the volume's directory (such as `/var/lib/iechor/volumes/<volume-name>`).

-- When your application requires high-performance I/O on Docker Desktop.
+- When your application requires high-performance I/O on iEchor Desktop.
 Volumes are stored in the Linux VM rather than the host, which means that the reads and writes have much lower latency and higher throughput.

-- When your application requires fully native file system behavior on Docker Desktop.
+- When your application requires fully native file system behavior on iEchor Desktop.
 For example, a database engine requires precise control over disk flushing to guarantee transaction durability.
 Volumes are stored in the Linux VM and can make these guarantees, whereas bind mounts are remoted to macOS or